wp-plugins/xrispi-on-site/readme.txt

 2. *Xrisp It* - the sharing action button

 3. *New Xrisp* - a summary based on the highlighted text portions, ready to be posted on Facebook and shared via email

+4. *Xrispi Webapp* - all xrisps are stored in one place in an organized way

 == Changelog ==